Failure of U.S. deal hits Deutsche Telekom shares, growth prospects

-FRANKFURT (Reuters) - Deutsche Telekom (DTEGn.DE) shares dropped in early Monday trading after the collapse of the merger of its T-Mobile US (TMUS.O) unit with Sprint Corp (S.N), which would have created a strong No.3 player on the U.S. market.
+FRANKFURT (Reuters) - Deutsche Telekom shares dropped in early Monday trading after the collapse of the merger of its T-Mobile US unit with Sprint Corp, which would have created a strong No.3 player on the U.S. market.

 The evaporation of synergies that analysts had estimated at more than Sprint’s $27 billion market capitalization triggered several broker downgrades and sent Telekom’s stock as much as 3.6 percent lower.